Michigan Forfeiture Defense Attorney

 When can the police seize property?

 Police can seize and attempt to forfeit “anything of value” allegedly derived from an illegal source, such as drug trafficking.
 They can also seize property and money derived from so-called “racketeering enterprises.”
 Racketeering enterprises are any organized criminal activity engaged in profiting from illegal activities.
 This document concerns only drug forfeitures, and a future page will focus on racketeering and other kinds of forfeitures.
-Your best hope of keeping or getting back any seized assets is with an experienced, reputable Michigan forfeiture defense attorney.
+Your best hope of retaining or getting any seized assets back is with an experienced, reputable Michigan forfeiture defense attorney.

 Changes to the forfeiture laws